Impact

 Risk and Exploitability

-The CVSS score of 8.6 indicates a high severity risk, while the EPSS score of less than 1% reflects a low current exploitation probability.
+The CVSS score of 8.6 indicates a high severity, while the EPSS score of 3 % indicates a low current exploitation probability.
 The vulnerability is not listed in CISA’s KEV catalog.
-The likely attack vector is remote access to the router’s management interface; an attacker who can reach the web-based interface—either locally or over the network—can supply malicious input to formSetWanDiag.
-Based on the description, it is inferred that the attacker does not need additional privileges beyond access to the management interface.
-Successful exploitation would allow the attacker to execute arbitrary commands with elevated privileges, potentially compromising the entire device and any devices behind it.
+The likely attack vector is remote access to the router’s management interface; an attacker who can reach the web-based interface can supply malicious input, and does not need additional privileges beyond that interval.
+Successful exploitation would grant the attacker arbitrary command execution on the device with elevated privileges, potentially compromising the entire device and any devices it serves.

 OpenCVE Enrichment